Pumpkin Patches Near Genesee County Your Family Will Love This Fall

 It's a little bit of country heaven.
 The family business is 3.5 Acres of pumpkins, gourds, and corn sold roadside.
 The patch is run on the honor system and is a local favorite.
 Visit their website to get all the details.

 Davison Corner Stand: 11029 E Lippincott Blvd, Davison, MI

 One of the cutest places ever for all decorations.
-It's a seasonal farm stand specializing in locally grown pumpkins, decorative & edible squash, straw bales.
-Everything you need to make you house Autumn-licious.
+It's a seasonal farm stand specializing in locally grown pumpkins, decorative & edible squash, and straw bales.
+Everything you need to make your house Autumn-licious.
 To get a full list of all the fun visit their website.

 Diehl's Orchard & Cider Mill: 1479 Ranch Rd., Holly, MI